study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/README.md

 # Technical & Operational Documentation ⚡

-Performance, accessibility, and operational best practices for maintaining and optimizing the ORCATech Learning Platform.
+Performance, accessibility, and operational best practices for maintaining and optimizing the LabDojo Learning Platform.

 ## 📚 Available Guides